 There is a formal definition of the concept.
 “A public-private partnership involves a private entity financing, constructing, or managing a project in return for a stream of payments directly from government or indirectly from users over the life of the project or some other specified period of time.”
 The laying down of cable and then fiber to provide broadband access is a great example of such an arrangement.
-The cable company or TelCo was granted a monopoly and they built out the infrastructure and charged subscriptions.
+The cable company was granted a monopoly and they built out the infrastructure and charged subscriptions.

 In theory, it sounds like a winning formula.
 Government has no incentive to be efficient, as government has no competition.
 Inevitably, this means government projects become slush funds for the connected and dumping grounds for the otherwise unemployable.
 The contractors bidding on government work or providing a service on behalf of government have an incentive to keep costs low.
 Given that future contracts will depend on performance of current contracts, they have an incentive to hit the performance goals.

 It’s not without its obvious problems.
 Efforts to reform public education through public-private partnerships are the obvious example.
 The primary reason schools fail is they have poor students.
 The second most common reason is they have poor teachers.
 No amount of private provision can address the former and public sector unions will never permit reforming the latter.
-It’s why people move to good neighborhoods and send their kids to private schools.
+It is why people move to good neighborhoods and send their kids to private schools.
 It’s a private solution to a private problem.

 The key to personal success in public life is quickly turning public goods into money and benefits that can be used to buy votes.
 It’s why state and municipal politicians are fond of increasing public sector benefits.
-They get the votes and support for their campaigns, while some unknown person downstream get the cost.
+They get the votes and support for their campaigns, while some unknown person downstream gets the cost.
 In a democracy, government becomes a liquor warehouse during an urban riot.
-Everyone, even the naturally honest, has an incentive to rush in and carry off as much as they can as quickly as they can.
+Everyone, even the honest, has an incentive to rush in and carry off as much as they can as quickly as they can.

 This is what we see with the efforts by the Democrats to rig the last presidential election and then set Trump up for removal.
 Team Obama could not simply have the FBI arrest him and Team Clinton could not provide electronic surveillance.
 They formed a public-private partnership, along with Glenn Simpson to get around both problems.
 The private entities would manufacture evidence that the public entity would use to get warrants, which would result in information they would give to Clinton and later the FISA court.